Traditional French Ratatouille Recipe

 Ingredient Notes and Substitutions:

-- Eggplant: Eggplant is one of the main ingredients in Classic French Ratatouille.
+- Eggplant: Eggplant is one of the main ingredients in traditional French Ratatouille.
 It’s commonly believed that eggplant must always be salted before cooking to draw out the bitterness.
-However, eggplant characteristically has a mild but pleasing bitterness so it’s a personal preference.
+However, eggplant characteristically has a mild but pleasing bitterness, so salting is a personal preference.
 It develops a pronounced bitter flavor when an eggplant gets large and seedy.
-For this dish, I do salt the eggplant because it won’t absorb as much oil when cooked.
+I salt the eggplant for this dish because it won’t absorb as much oil when cooked.
 Extracting liquid from the eggplant makes it less spongy, resulting in less oil absorption.
 After draining and before cooking, pat dry with paper towels to remove the excess moisture and salt.

 - Bell Peppers: Use any sweet bell pepper or combination: Red, Yellow or Orange.

 - Dry White Wine: Always use a wine you would enjoy drinking.
-Alcohol Substitute: If you don’t wish to use alcohol, use vegetable broth or even water.
-Add 1-2 teaspoons of white wine vinegar.
+I like to use a Chardonnay in cooking because it goes with so many things.
+Alcohol Substitute: If you don’t wish to use alcohol, use vegetable broth or even water then add 1 to 2 teaspoons of white wine vinegar.

 - Crushed Tomatoes: Use canned crushed tomatoes, whole tomatoes that you crush yourself or a fresh tomato sauce such as my Parma-Style Tomato Sauce.